Βk-2C-B

-βk-2C-B, bk-2C-B, also known as 4-bromo-2,5-dimethoxy-β-ketophenethylamine or as β-keto-2C-B, is a psychedelic drug of the phenethylamine and 2C family.
+βk-2C-B, or bk-2C-B, also known as 4-bromo-2,5-dimethoxy-β-ketophenethylamine or as β-keto-2C-B, is a psychedelic drug of the phenethylamine and 2C family.
 It is the β-keto derivative of 2C-B. The drug is taken orally.

 The drug acts as a very-low-potency serotonin 5-HT_{2A} receptor agonist.

 βk-2C-B was first described in the scientific literature by Richard Glennon and colleagues in 2004.
 It was first encountered as a novel designer drug in Europe in 2013.
 The drug has since become a controlled substance in Canada, Germany, Switzerland, and the United Kingdom.

 Use and effects

-βk-2C-B was not included or mentioned in Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved).
+βk-2C-B was not included nor mentioned in Alexander Shulgin's book PiHKAL (Phenethylamines I Have Known and Loved).
 However, it subsequently emerged as a novel recreational designer drug and its properties and effects were reported. βk-2C-B is usually taken orally, but may also be used by other routes.
 Insufflation is said to be not well-tolerated.
 The drug has been said to be used at doses of 150 to 1,000 mg orally.
-Its onset is said to be 20 to 70 minutes and its duration is said to long at 10 to 40 hours.
+Its onset is said to be 20 to 70 minutes and its duration is said to be long at 10 to 40 hours.
+However, other sources have reported a dose range of 50 to 150 mg or more orally, an onset of 30 minutes, and a duration of 10 hours.
 The effects of βk-2C-B have been said to include euphoria, psychedelic visuals, entactogenic effects, and sensory enhancement, among others.